Anonymous Citizen: “Keep your government hands off my Medicare.”

 The Myth of Rugged Individual Freedom—The final strategy we want to highlight here is propagating the myth of rugged individual freedom.
 It is especially strong in the United States, perhaps because of the mythologized and false history we tell ourselves of rugged individuals taming a vast wilderness continent, even though for thousands of years before Europeans arrived, Native Americans had already established vast communities and trading networks.
 To believe this myth, we have to conveniently ignore all evidence that the European colonization of the North American continent was a cooperative, often government-led operation in which people acted in groups to achieve a common goal.
 Some frontier towns even had strict, community-enforced gun control.
 (10) When the U.S. government provided free land to railroad companies, it allowed Western miners, ranchers, and farmers to get their raw materials to markets and, in turn, allowed them access to finished products.

 The anti-government network of billionaire-financed libertarians and their think tanks, media outlets, and lobbying firms would like people to think of themselves as some sort of suburban Clint Eastwood, pulling themselves up by their own bootstraps with no help from any government handouts or services.
 Anybody violating that image must be “dependent upon government, [and] believe that they are victims,” and we’ll “never convince them that they should take personal responsibility and care for their lives.”
 (11) This idea is, in one word, nonsense.
 As we’ll see in more detail, everyone in the country benefits from past and present government actions.
 Let’s take me, the author of this text, as an example: White, male, heterosexual, and middle class; I did not receive any government welfare assistance when growing up, nor have I received any as an adult.
 No food stamps, no assistance for needy families, no Medicaid, etc. I worked hard in school and in the various jobs I’ve held.
-Am I a maker instead of a taker, to use Republican Senator and presidential candidate Mitt Romney’s language?
-No. I am, as all of us are, a maker and a taker.
+Am I a “maker” instead of a “taker”, to use Republican Senator and presidential candidate Mitt Romney’s language?
+No. I am, as are all of us, a maker and a taker.
 While I did not receive welfare designed for poor people, I nevertheless received all sorts of government benefits.
-As a child, my healthcare came through my father’s military service.
+As a child, my healthcare was funded by taxpayers through my father’s military service.
 My public schools were generally good, paid for by taxpayers.
 I made full use of my local public library and earned minimum wage there in my first job.
 I learned to drive on locally and nationally financed roads and highways.
 I attended a public university where my tuition was subsidized by taxpayers.
 I breathed clean air and drank clean water, thanks to government regulations.
 I benefited from local, state, and national law enforcement agencies as well as the governmentally created legal and economic infrastructure that makes the “free market” possible.

 Take a step back from the “rugged individual freedom” myth to see the broader agenda at work behind it.
 In any given society, the institutions historically most responsible for controlling individual behavior are churches, concentrated economic power, and government.
 For the past 600 years in the West, churches have gradually lost the power they once had, and governments have increased their ability to control individual behavior—sometimes for ill, but, on balance, for good.
 The anti-government network is really the voice of concentrated economic power, and we can think of its attack on government in two ways.
 If we take their argument on its own terms, we could conclude that if government were weaker, we all would have more individual freedom.
 Maybe, but doubtful.
 The other way to think about it is this: If corporations and the wealthy elite can knock the legs out from under government or otherwise dominate it, we will simply have traded one master that we can control through democratic processes for one that we cannot.
 If government screws up or fails to serve our interests, we have recourse by putting in new officeholders.
 When corporations and the wealthy run roughshod over people or kill them in pursuit of profit, they pay a tiny fine and move on the to the next exploitative or murderous adventure.
 We don’t get to vote on who leads the company or that it should spend a little more on worker or consumer safety and a little less on shareholder dividends.